Wilderness Advocacy Leadership Training Session (WALTS)

 - Broads’ positions on issues such as grazing, off-road vehicles, and oil, gas, and mineral development

-We train up to 20 new leaders at each training, which takes place over three full days and four evenings.
-We offer this training, including meals and lodging, at no charge.
+We train up to 20 new leaders over three full days and four evenings.
+We offer this training, including meals and lodging, at no charge!

 Be bold for Wilderness!